 This webpage provides background on the ARPA Coronavirus Local Fiscal Recovery Funds for Non-Entitlement Units (NEUs) of local government in New York State.
-The 2021 payments – $387 million to 1,453 local governments – have been fully distributed.
-The entire distribution list of Summer 2021 and expected Summer 2022 payments (PDF), by municipality (NEU), is available.
+The second half of the payments to NEUs were processed and paid to local governments in July, 2022.
+With these latest payments, and including the first half payments made in the Summer of 2021, a total of $774 million, was fully disbursed.
+This represents the entirety of the Federal ARPA funding to NEUs.
+The entire distribution list (PDF), by municipality (NEU), is available.

 Treasury Guidance on Use of Funds

-- The State is responsible for distributing the funds to Non-Entitlement Units, but the eligible uses are established by the Federal Government through the U.S. Treasury’s rulemaking.
+- The State was responsible for distributing the funds to Non-Entitlement Units, but the eligible uses are established by the Federal Government through the U.S. Treasury’s rulemaking.

 More information is available on their website: https://home.treasury.gov/policy-issues/coronavirus/assistance-for-state-local-and-tribal-governments/state-and-local-fiscal-recovery-fund/non-entitlement-units

 - NEUs are required to report to U.S. Treasury.
 U.S. Treasury revised the deadline for the submission of the first Project and Expenditure Report by non-entitlement units of government (NEUs).
 The first report was due on April 30, 2022 and covered the period between award date and March 31, 2022.
 This was a change from the previously communicated October 31, 2021 due date for the NEU Project and Expenditure Report.